 Collective planter boxes assemblage at the PA town centre, 2021

-What is now clear is that the project is a speculative work about what will happen to the garden when the Town Council has to replace the collective garden with a plaquette on site––how will our communal relationships intervene, or influence the process?
+What becomes clear is that the project functions as a speculative work, exploring what might occur when the Town Council eventually replaces the collective garden with a plaquette on site—how will our communal relationships intervene in, or influence, that process?

 Installation view: wooden planter sculptures, ink-jet portraits by Ivanho Harlim, handmade artist book & postcards, single-channel video installation on TV panel, colour & sound, 2021

-Special thanks: Wang Ruobing, Hilmi Johandi, Ivanho Harlim & Shysilia Novita
+Thanks to Wang Ruobing, Hilmi Johandi, and Ivanho Harlim & Shysilia Novita